senidu97/lens.-backend/README.md

 # Lens.
 Backend API

-A comprehensive Node.js backend API for the Lens. photography portfolio platform, built with Express.js and MongoDB.
+A comprehensive Node.js backend API for the Lens. photography portfolio platform, built with Express.js, MongoDB, and Cloudflare R2 for image storage.

 ## Features